tremor-rs/tremor-www/versioned_docs/version-0.12/reference/stdlib/cncf/otel/trace/spankind.md

 > Unspecified.
 Do NOT use as default.
 > Implementations MAY assume SpanKind to be `INTERNAL` when receiving `UNSPECIFIED`.

-### internal

-*type*: U64

-> Indicates that the span represents an internal operation within an application,
-> as opposed to an operation happening at the boundaries.
-Default value.

 ### server